aspose-cells/Aspose.Cells-for-.NET/README.md

 #Aspose.Cells for .NET Examples Repository

-This package contains C# and VB.NET Example Projects for [Aspose.Cells for .NET](http://www.aspose.com/categories/.net-components/aspose.cells-for-.net/default.aspx).
+This repository contains C# and VB.NET Example Projects for [Aspose.Cells for .NET](http://www.aspose.com/categories/.net-components/aspose.cells-for-.net/default.aspx).

 ##How to use the Examples?